How to Fit a Shower Tray

 Step 10

-You will then need to leave your shower tray for 24 hours so that the mortar has time to set.
-Once those 24 hours are up, you can then tile the area, and you can also apply a layer of silicone sealant in the gap between the shower tray and the wall.
-This acts as a shower tray seal so that no water can leak down the opening where the wall is.
+You will then need to leave your shower tray and allow enough time for the mortar to fully set.
+Check manufacturer guidelines first, but this is often at least 48 hours, although some fast drying mortars are available.
+You can then tile the area, and also apply a layer of silicone sealant in the gap between the shower tray and the wall.
+This will help prevent water from leaking into the opening along the wall.